Piletskii-Oleg/UnityGame/README.md

 # How to open
-1. Download last version of Unity Editor
+1. Download latest version of Unity Editor
 2. Open the project's folder using Unity Editor
 3. Wait for the project to load
-4.
+4. Press File > Build and Run

 # Used assets
 ## Unity Technologies